Creating test VMs via GitLab CI

 -

-Delete the symbolic link that points to the default Nginx configuration:
+Delete the symbolic link pointing to the default Nginx configuration:

 sudo unlink /etc/nginx/sites-enabled/default